 - Page Vault: Are Web Pages Admissible in Court?https://blog.page-vault.com/are-webpages-and-social-media-admissible-in-a-court-of-law

-Preserve web evidence for free — before it disappears
+Preserve the public page before it disappears